Beaches sit empty and fragile habitats hang in the balance as crews race to clean up a Southern California oil spill – KION546

 “We are still assessing to look for the source and figure out,” Eric Laughlin, California Department of Fish and Wildlife spokesperson, said Sunday at a news conference.
 “It doesn’t appear there’s further fuel leaking, but we’re still working on identifying that.”

 Authorities are examining whether a ship’s anchor could have caused the oil spill, said Capt.
-Ore with Coast Guard.
+Ore.

 “These ships are anchored and many are awaiting entry into the San Pedro Bay Port complex — the ports of Los Angeles and Long Beach — and in the course of transit it is possible that they would transit over a pipeline,” Ore said Monday.